-In addition to guided tours you’re free to browse in the unique atmosphere of a 150 year old railway tunnel, listen to oral histories, discover more about the tunnels through touch screens or just relax at the 'Tunnel Teas Cafe' serving delicious home-made cakes and a range of hot and cold snacks.
+In addition to guided tours, feel free to browse in the unique atmosphere of a 150-year-old railway tunnel, listen to oral histories, and discover more about the Tunnels through touch screens - or just relax at the Tunnel Teas Cafe, serving delicious home-made cakes and a range of hot and cold snacks.

-The Free-to-enter 'Tunnel Museum and Home Front Collection' is now open within the Tunnels.
-It features displays ranging from Ramsgate's part in World War One, through the construction and use of the Tunnels, to the eventual closure, dereliction and reopening.
-It's also displays part of Tunnels collection of Home Front memorabilia
+The Free-to-enter Tunnel Museum and Home Front Collection is now open within the Tunnels, featuring displays ranging from Ramsgate's part in World War One, through the construction and use of the Tunnels, to the eventual closure, dereliction and reopening.
+It also displays part of the Tunnels' collection of Home Front memorabilia